Natural Beef

 I really feel compelled to "cut to the chase" when discussing beef ...at least buy Natural Beef whenever possible.
 Certified Organic Beef may be better yet.

-I have served beef at the restaurant for well over two decades.
-The restaurant is in a small "meat and potato" American town.
-It sells a lot of beef and the beef purchased is more expensive than what its competitors purchase.
+The restaurant sells a lot of beef and the beef purchased is more expensive than what its competitors purchase.

 It is not necessarily the breed of cattle that makes a difference in taste, tenderness, or nutrition.
 More important is how they were raised and processed.

-For me, beef is "natural" if NOT exposed to (injected with) antibiotics or hormones and are raised on a range instead of being raised for very long periods in a feedlot.
-And when being "finished," the cattle must only be fed natural grains, not animal bi-products, wood chips mixed with blood or other idiotic inventions. |
+What is Natural Beef?For me, beef is "natural" if NOT exposed to (injected with) antibiotics or hormones and are raised on a range instead of being raised for very long periods in a feedlot.
+And when being "finished," the cattle must only be fed natural grains, not animal bi-products, wood chips mixed with blood or other idiotic inventions.
+Pretty simple… but read the labels and ask questions! |

 What Does "Graded" Mean?

-All beef must go through an inspection process but not all beef is required to be graded.
+All beef in America must go through an inspection process but not all beef is required to be graded.
 The overall quality of ungraded beef may be higher or lower than most government (USDA) grades found in retail markets.

-The three most common grades of beef we have in supermarkets are "Prime," "Choice," and "Select."
-Prime is the highest (and most expensive) grade; then Choice and then Select.
+The three most common grades of beef we have in supermarkets are "Prime," "Choice," and "Select."Prime is the highest (and most expensive) grade; then Choice and then Select.

 If you can, use at least "choice" for most of your recipes.